✨ September Sale! ✨

 What performs better: lump sum investing or dollar cost averaging?

 People love the phrase “dollar cost averaging”.
 I’m not sure why, but I think because it sounds cool.
-But for the sake of this post, I think it’s important to differentiate “dollar cost averaging” from regular old “periodic investing.”
+But for the sake of this post, it’s important to differentiate “dollar cost averaging” from regular old “periodic investing.”
 If you’re investing part of your paycheck every month, that’s “periodic investing” or simply “investing early and often.”

-But if you come into a new larger sum of money and you decide to invest it, you have a choice.
+But if you come into a new larger sum of money and decide to invest it, you have a choice.
 You can dump it in the market all at once when you get it.
 That’s called “lump sum” investing.
 OR you can split up the lump sum into smaller pieces, then invest those pieces on a fixed schedule.

 For example, if you got a $12,000 windfall, you could split it up into twelve $1,000 chunks and invest them monthly for a year.
 THAT is dollar cost averaging.
 It basically gives you the average price over the year instead of the price on the first day.
 Since the market is usually going up, more often than not you’re better off doing the lump sum on the day you get the money.
+Recently, the market has hit a lot of record highs, so is a lump sum the right choice still?
+We have no idea.
+No one does.
+The market could go up or down from here.

 As always, reminding you to build wealth by following the two PFC rules: 1.)
 Live below your means and 2.)
 Invest early and often.